radgrad/docusaurus2/docs/compeng/career_goals.md

-Full Stack Developer | Staying | Staying same as in RadGrad CS Game Developer | Staying | Staying same as in RadGrad CS Graduate School | Staying | Staying same as in RadGrad CS Information System Manager| Going | Staying same as in RadGrad CS AI/Machine Learning Engineer | Staying | Staying same as in RadGrad CS Mobile App Developer | Staying | Staying same as in RadGrad CS Network Engineer| Staying | Staying same as in RadGrad CS
+Full Stack Developer | Staying | Staying same as in RadGrad CS Game Developer | Staying | Staying same as in RadGrad CS Graduate School | Staying | Staying same as in RadGrad CS Information System Manager| Going | N/A
+AI/Machine Learning Engineer | Staying | Staying same as in RadGrad CS Mobile App Developer | Staying | Staying same as in RadGrad CS Network Engineer| Staying | Staying same as in RadGrad CS